 As this journalist points out, Brazilian voters’ top concerns, and therefore what will effect the popularity of any President, are jobs, rising incomes and inflation.
 2015 is a bad year for all of these, compounding any unpopularity.

 Domestically, former PSB leader Roberto Amaral remarked back in March that a Coup had already happened – from the moment Eduardo Cunha assumed leadership of Congress.
 His hypothesis was that the country was now effectively run by Cunha, Lava Jato prosecutor Sergio Moro, Renan Calheiros the Senate Speaker, Supreme Court Judge Gilmar Mendes, and Globo TV, whose news anchor William Waack was outed in State Department Cables as an apparent U.S. informant.

 Main opposition party PSDB have gone on record to say that they are ready to step in should a power vacuum occur.
 Being the favoured party of the domestic media, and of United States and allies, this would be the most likely outcome from PT’s collapse.
 It should be abundantly clear that no illegal overthrow of a democratically-elected government in a South American country, not least one the size of Brasil, would be attempted without tacit understanding that the United States would recognise any new resulting administration.
 In 1998, still classified documents refer to a U.S. scheme to assist in delivering a favourable election result.
-Recent Wikileaks revelations show that the National Security Agency has been eavesdropping on a range of key figures responsible for Brazilian economic affairs.
+Recent revelations show that the National Security Agency has been eavesdropping on a range of key figures responsible for Brazilian economic affairs.

-In the dead-eyed professional world of U.S. diplomacy, current ambassador Liliana Ayelde, despite being expelled from Bolivia on allegations of involvement in destabilisation, and subsequently holding position of Ambassador to Paraguay during Fernando Lugo’s ouster, is no Victoria Nuland.
+In the dead-eyed professional world of U.S. diplomacy, current ambassador Liliana Ayelde, despite being expelled from Bolivia on allegations of involvement in destabilisation, and subsequently holding position of Ambassador to Paraguay in the lead up to Fernando Lugo’s ouster, is no Victoria Nuland.

 At time of writing, PSDB Senator Jose Serra, who has long negotiated behind the scenes with Foreign Oil companies and the State Department about the opening up of Brasil’s Pre-Sal Oilfields, which are currently controlled by Petrobras, is attempting to push such a measure through the Senate.